 Generally, CBD has few side effects.
 However, it can be sedating for some people, especially if it is used in high doses.
 Some people have reported upset stomach and diarrhea to be additional side effects.

 Always start with a low dose if you are new to CBD and work your way up.
 It’s a good idea to take CBD the first few times in the comfort of your home, when you do not have to drive, in case you do experience some negative side effects.

 People with fibromyalgia symptoms are finding the best delivery methods to be vaporizing or sublingual tinctures because of the speed of the effects from these methods.

 CBD dominant products, THC dominant products, and a combination of CBD/THC products are all useful for helping with fibromyalgia.
 When used in combination, THC and CBD have been found to be particularly effective for pain relief.

-If you are completely new to using cannabis, it’s always best to start with a CBD dominant product as it will be non-psychoactive and less likely to cause negative side effects.
+If you are completely new to using cannabis, it’s always best to start with a CBD dominant product as it will be non-intoxicating and less likely to cause side effects.